Currency: Singapore dollar ($SGD)

 Tell your bank about your travel plans two weeks before you leave.
 Card activity in a foreign country could be mistaken for fraud and you could find your

-are widespread in Singapore and you'll rarely have trouble finding one.
+Cash machines are widespread in Singapore and you'll rarely have trouble finding one.
 Remember, you'll pay a transaction fee and a conversion fee every time you use your

 Citibank and ANZ operate in Singapore, so Australian customers can save on some fees by using their ATMs.
 You'll still pay more than you would in